-- The architecture and instruction set of the ARM core (refer to the chip manufacturer's documentation) - The C or C++ programming language - · Application development for embedded systems - The operating system of your host computer.
+- The architecture and instruction set of the ARM core you are using (refer to the chip manufacturer's documentation) - The C or C++ programming language - Application development for embedded systems - The operating system of your host computer.

 For more information about the other development tools incorporated in the IDE, refer to their respective documentation, see Other documentation, page 17.